THE HAPPY VIKING

 N Hand tooled leather products are unique.
 Even if the same design is used, no two will be exactly

-leather.
-This heavier leather is not only ideal for tooling but it is also of high quality and is durable
+heavier leather is not only ideal for tooling but it is also of high quality

 and long lasting.